 “Equity Operation Shortfall

-Amount” means, with respect to an Equity Operation that has been sold or liquidated, an amount (if negative) resulting from:
+Amount” means, with respect to an Equity Operation that has been sold, liquidated or otherwise disposed of by the Implementing Partner, an amount, floored at zero, resulting from:

-the sum of the amounts of Equity Reflows collected under the Equity Operation; minus
+the aggregate of amounts paid by the Implementing Partner under such Equity Operation; minus

-the aggregate of amounts paid by the Implementing Partner under such Equity Operation.
+the sum of the Equity Reflows and any recallable amounts collected under the Equity Operation.

+For the avoidance of doubt, in case of a partial sale, liquidation or disposal the relevant proportional amount shall be taken into account.

 “Equity Operation Termination

-Date” means the date on which an Equity Operation has been finally and irrevocably liquidated, sold or otherwise disposed of by the Implementing Partner.
+Date” means the earliest date of (i) the date on which an Equity Operation has been finally and irrevocably sold, liquidated, or otherwise disposed of by the Implementing Partner or (ii) 30 September 2046.

-“Equity Portfolio” means the Portfolio of Equity Operations signed by the Implementing Partner under the same Equity Product as set out in Article 4.2 of Annex I.
+“Equity Portfolio” means a Portfolio of Equity Operations signed by the Implementing Partner under the [relevant] Equity Product as set out in Article 5.2 of Annex I.

 “Equity Portfolio

-Final Call Amount” means the EU Investments Outstanding Amount with respect to the Equity Portfolio as at 30 September 2046.
+Final Call Amount” means the EU Investments Outstanding Amount with respect to an Equity Portfolio as at 30 September 2046.

 “Equity Portfolio